Updated for 2024

-It’s said that English Teaching salaries in Korea start at about $22,000 USD annually.
+It’s said that English Teaching salaries in South Korea start at about $24,000 USD annually, and depends on the type of schools you teach and your experience.
 While that may not seem like a lot in the United States, living costs throughout much of Korea are pretty low.
 And while not the highest-paying Asian country when it comes to teaching English, it’s close to the top.

 What Countries in Asia Pay English Teachers the Most?